quantori/GherkinSyncTool/README.md

 | `tags`               | String |
 | `gherkinsynctool_id` | String |

+##### Tags
+- @Reference:JIRA-123 tag from a feature file will be parsed and filled as 'JIRA-123' to the appropriate testrail test case field.

 ## Configuration

 GherkinSyncTool can be configured in three ways.
 The priority corresponds to the list order.